bhits/context-handler/README.md

 # Context Handler API

-The Context Handler API is a RESTful web service component of Consent2Share (C2S).
+The Context Handler API is a RESTful web service component of Consent2Share.
 It is responsible for sending XACML response context that includes authorization decisions along with applied policy obligations to Policy Enforcement Point (PEP) API components.
 The Context Handler sends the XACML request context to the Policy Decision Point (PDP).
 The PDP evaluates the applicable policies either from the Patient Consent Management (PCM) or a Fast Healthcare Interoperability Resource (FHIR) server against the request context, and returns the response context that includes authorization decisions along with obligations of applied policies to the Context Handler.
-The Context Handler sends XACML response context back to PEP component.
-The PDP uses [HERAS-AF](https://bitbucket.org/herasaf/herasaf-xacml-core/overview), an open source XACML 2.0 implementation, for XACML evaluation and uses either a PCM database as a local policy repository or a FHIR server to retrieve XACML policies that are generated from patients’ consents.
+The Context Handler sends XACML response context back to the PEP component.
+The PDP uses [HERAS-AF](https://bitbucket.org/herasaf/herasaf-xacml-core/overview), an open source XACML 2.0 implementation, for XACML evaluation, and uses either a PCM database as a local policy repository or a FHIR server to retrieve XACML policies that are generated from patients’ consents.

 ## Build